someparty/someparty/source/articles/2020-10-04-heart-of-gold.html.markdown

 [Watch: Teenanger - "Good Time" @ YouTube](https://youtu.be/QKlJrXylML4 "#")

 Dartmouth rockers [Designosaur](https://designosaur.bandcamp.com/) have a new video online that features a live-off-the-floor cover of the [Attack In Black](https://attackinblack.bandcamp.com/) classic "Hunger Of The Young."
-The trio recorded their rendition of the *Marriage* track for *Beneath The Bridges*, their recent split cassette release with Halifax singer/songwriter Matty Grace.
+The trio recorded their rendition of the *Marriage* track for *Beneath The Bridges*, their recent split cassette release with Halifax singer-songwriter Matty Grace.

 Designosaur features bassist/vocalist Rebecca Dalley, guitarist/vocalist AJ Boutilier, and drummer Sean Parsons.
 Prior to *Beneath The Bridges*, the band last released the *Drive* EP in 2019.